CommonChem/CommonChem/design_decisions.md

 ## Stereochemistry

 The most basic tetrahedral stereochemistry indicator would be a `parity` field on atom objects.
 A clockwise/anti-clockwise value combined with the order of atoms in the molecule's `atoms` array would be enough to give the stereochemistry configuration.
 However, there's a lot of implicit information when doing it this way.
-What if there is a `hcount` implicit hydrogen on the stereocenter?
+What if there is a `impHs` implicit hydrogen on the stereocenter?
 What if a lone pair is involved?

 This also doesn't help much with more exotic stereochemistry configurations.